Investor Statement in Support of Ending the Subminimum Wage

 - It disproportionately negatively impacts women and increases their exposure to sexual harassment.

 Women are overrepresented in the tipped worker sector, where over 66% of tipped workers are women and 37% are mothers.10 The largest share of tipped workers comes from the restaurant industry, which is also the single largest source of sexual harassment charges filed by women with a rate five times higher than any other industry.
 However, tipped workers who earn a guaranteed wage report half the rate of sexual harassment as tipped workers in states with a subminimum wage.11 This demonstrable increased risk of sexual harassment increases the risk of employee sexual harassment claims and may lead to other costly outcomes as well, such as high worker turnover and a workforce with low morale.12

 Women and people of color disproportionately comprise both essential workers13 and the tipped service sector.
 As COVID-19 forced the nationwide closure of thousands of restaurants and service-oriented businesses, this workforce plummeted even deeper into poverty and financial insecurity.
-As the economy reopens, many essential workers earning subminimum wages are being forced to return to work to keep their jobs.
-Applications to a program providing emergency cash relief and resources for service workers across the United States revealed that, since the emergence of COVID-19, many essential workers who are also subminimum wage earning workers reported that their tips are down at least 50%.14 Within this group, a staggering 95% of Black tipped service workers reported being unable or unsure whether they could afford their rent or mortgage, and 84% of Black workers reported only being able to afford groceries for two weeks or less.15
+As the economy reopens, many essential workers earning subminimum wages were being forced to return to work to keep their jobs.
+Applications to a program providing emergency cash relief and resources for service workers across the United States revealed that, since the emergence of COVID-19, many essential workers who were also subminimum wage earning workers reported that their tips are down at least 50%.14 Within this group, a staggering 95% of Black tipped service workers reported being unable or unsure whether they could afford their rent or mortgage, and 84% of Black workers reported only being able to afford groceries for two weeks or less.15

 BENEFITS TO ENDING THE SUBMINIMUM WAGE